← All postsEngineering

 Building a global settlement layer on Base

-We rebuilt the mint and redeem path on Coinbase's L2 to get sub-2-second confirmation across 170 markets.
+We rebuilt the mint and redeem path on Coinbase's L2 to get sub-2-second confirmation across every supported market.
 Without sacrificing the broker-dealer guarantees underneath.

 5 min read